 All grants are reimbursable grants.
 Reimbursement (in the form of a check) will be sent once your project is complete and we have received all the appropriate final report paperwork.
 Final report forms can be found below.

-Final reports are due BEFORE August 1 and must include a brief narrative, a minimum of two digital pictures, copies of checks and/or bank statements, and copies of receipts and invoices.
-If you’ve received a grant and are looking to file your final report, visit this page for instructions.
+Final reports are due BEFORE July 31 of the funding year, and must include a brief narrative, a minimum of two digital pictures, copies of checks and/or bank statements, and copies of receipts and invoices.

 NOTE: It may take up to three weeks to receive your reimbursement.
 The payment process will go much faster if you submit ALL receipts and check copies for purchases related to your project and follow the budget set in your proposal.